 Are you inspired by church architecture?
 Are you fascinated by the history of churches and want them to remain part of our heritage and a vital part of community life?
-Are you experienced in managing heritage projects and supporting historic buildings to be well used and sustainable?
+Are you experienced in assessing funding applications and supporting historic buildings to be well maintained and sustainable?

-As the independent, UK-wide charity supporting churches, chapels and meeting houses of all Christian denominations, the National Churches Trust supports and promotes church buildings of historic, architectural and community value.
+As the independent, UK-wide charity supporting churches, chapels and meeting houses of all Christian denominations, the National Churches Trust supports and promotes church buildings of historic, architectural and community value by inspiring support, preserving heritage and promoting sustainability.
 Our aims are to help maintain the UK’s heritage of church buildings and to enhance their ability to serve local communities; and to promote the benefit to communities of church buildings and to inspire everyone to value and enjoy them.

-To apply, send a CV and covering letter to firstname.lastname@example.org.
+- To apply, please send a CV together with covering letter to Catherine Townsend via Catherine.firstname.lastname@example.org.

 - Closing date: Noon Friday 13 March 2020.